-10 Outside licensing considerations, are there any restrictions on which entities can be originators?

-Yes; see the answer to question 5, in particular, the second paragraph.
+- 10 Outside licensing considerations, are there any restrictions on which entities can be originators? - Yes.
+See question 5, in particular the second paragraph.

 11 What types of receivables or other assets can be securitised?

 Under article 4(1) of the Securitisation Law, only the assets or loans meeting the following requirements may be assigned for securitisation purposes: